projectcalico/calico/docs/source/fuel-integration.rst

-Neutron L2 Configuration is not needed in a Calico system, but we have left the following settings as shown, as we have not yet had time to simplify the web UI when Calico networking is selected.
+Neutron L2 Configuration is not needed in a Calico system, but we have left the following settings as shown, as we have not yet had time to simplify the web UI for Calico networking.

 - VLAN ID range: 1000 - 1030
 - Base MAC address: fa:16:3e:00:00:00